Anna Walther is one of my favorite pagans. I say that because she consistently reminds me what being pagan is all about.

 … away from that quiet devoted relationship to nearby life.

 John Halstead is a native of the southern Laurentian bioregion and lives in Northwest Indiana, near Chicago.
-He is one of the founders of 350 Indiana-Calumet, which works to organize resistance to the fossil fuel industry in the Region.
+He is one of the founders of 350 Indiana-Calumet, which worked to organize resistance to the fossil fuel industry in the Region.
 John was the principal facilitator of “A Pagan Community Statement on the Environment”.
 He strives to live up to the challenge posed by the statement through his writing and activism.
 John has written for numerous online platforms, including Patheos, Huffington Post, PrayWithYourFeet.org, Gods & Radicals, now A Beautiful Resistance.
 He is Editor-at-Large of HumanisticPaganism.com.
 John also edited the anthology, Godless Paganism: Voices of Non-Theistic Pagans.
 He is also a Shaper of the Earthseed community which can be found at GodisChange.org.